sijnstra/agon-docs/docs/vdp/Bitmaps-API.md

 This command is used to load bitmap data directly into the currently selected bitmap.

+NB rather than using this command to load bitmap data it is recommended to use the [Buffered Commands API](Buffered-Commands-API.md#bitmap-buffers) approach instead.

-Before you can load bitmap data into a bitmap, you must first select the bitmap using `VDU 23, 27, 0, n`, where `n` is the 8-bit ID of the bitmap to be loaded, or using `VDU 23, 27, &20, bufferId;` using a 16-bit buffer ID.
+Before you can load bitmap data into a bitmap with this command, you must first select the bitmap using `VDU 23, 27, 0, n`, where `n` is the 8-bit ID of the bitmap to be loaded, or using `VDU 23, 27, &20, bufferId;` using a 16-bit buffer ID.

 The bitmap data is given as a series of bytes as part of the command in RGBA8888 format, meaning that each pixel is represented by four bytes, one each for the red, green, blue, and alpha components of the pixel.
 Each component value is in the range of 0-255.
 The bytes are given in row-major order, starting at the top left of the bitmap, and working across the rows, and then down the columns.